Technically called a body gripping trap, the conibear trap received its name from the trap's Canadian inventor Frank

 Why are they so popular?

 The traps are easy to use, relatively inexpensive and they quickly and humanely kill the animal once the trap activates.

-They're designed to close around the animals neck with enough force to quickly kill the animal reducing the chances of it suffering.
+The traps are designed to close around the animals neck or body with enough force to quickly kill the animal reducing the chances of it suffering.